22 Fascinating Pacman Frog Facts For Amphibian Lovers

 By Jordyn Alger

-The 22 Pacman Frog Facts
+The 20 Pacman Frog Facts

-1. Their Name Comes from the Classic Video Game
+1. Their Name Comes From the Classic Video Game

 2. They Are Native to South America

-3. They Have Another Name
+3. They Have Other Names

 4. They Are Excellent Pets

-5. They Thrive in Freshwater
+5. They Thrive in Fresh Water

-Like most frogs, the Pacman frog does best in freshwater.
+Like most frogs, the Pacman frog does best in fresh water.
 Specifically, this species enjoys marshes and pools.
 Not only does the Pacman need a source of fresh water for drinking, but they also need it for reproduction.

 However, the Pacman frog is not a very good swimmer.
 While you should provide a source of clean water for your frog, make sure it is not too deep.
-Pacman frogs may enjoy and thrive near freshwater, but for the most part, they only spend a little bit of time inside the water to lay eggs.
+Pacman frogs may enjoy and thrive near fresh water, but for the most part, they only spend a little bit of time inside the water to lay eggs.

-6. They Shouldn’t Be Handled with Bare Hands
+6. They Shouldn’t Be Handled With Bare Hands

 Even worse, the oils or debris on your hand can become trapped in your frog’s skin.
 Most frogs breathe through their skin, so it can impede their breathing when something clogs up their skin.
 For this reason, it is best to handle your Pacman frog only when strictly necessary.